 While any good web designer will tell you not to sacrifice usability for the sake of novelty, the ability to scroll horizontally can actually offer a great user experience, especially when it comes to portfolio websites where photos need to be prominently displayed.

-Wondering if this navigation style is right for your website?
-Consider these benefits when choosing a template.
+If you’re wondering if the horizontal scrolling website style is right for your portfolio, you may want to consider these benefits when choosing a template.

 1) It's consistent across different devices.

-2) It allows you to use the full width of your display.
+2) Horizontal scrolling pictures allow you to use the full width of your display.

 A more standard website design often has a navigation menu on one side of the page, constraining the area where sites display your photos.
-With a horizontal design, you can fill the page with an image or even have it spill over horizontally.
+With a side-scrolling website, you can fill the page with an image or even have it spill over horizontally.

 3) It can be a neater design option if you are display lots of photos.

-While you can find horizontal scrolling website tutorials and examples online using CSS’s overflow x property, even a web development pro might prefer to opt for a customizable template instead of HTML or other code.
-They're easy to set up and can be made custom with typography, colors, and brand elements.
+While you can find horizontal scrolling website tutorials and examples online using CSS’s overflow x property, even a web development pro might prefer to opt for a customizable template instead of starting from scratch using HTML or other code.
+Website builders enable anyone to quickly create a site and make it personalized with typography, colors, and branding elements.

 If you do create your own horizontal navigation, one thing to keep in mind is that it's important to make it obvious to the user that they should scroll from side to side.
 A tried and true way to do this is to make sure you leave a little bit of the next piece of content peeking out from the side.